 In this section, we devise an adversarial system involving multiple LLMs.
 Given that our method introduces a defense agent against attackers, a natural idea is to then create an attack agent to counter the defender.
 The attack agent is tasked with generating adversarial examples from purified examples to deceive the target LLM once more.
-To accomplish this, we design prompts for generating an attack agent $g_{atk}$, as described in the following.

-\begin{mdframed} \textbf{\# Attack Agent Instruction} \\ To begin, let me provide a brief overview of the input text: [Input Description].
+To accomplish this, we design prompts for generating an attack agent $g_{atk}$ by, \begin{mdframed} \textbf{\# Attack Agent Instruction} \\ To begin, let me provide a brief overview of the input text: [Input Description].
 The classification task for these sentences is [Task Description].
 Your task is to generate a new sentence that replaces the original one, which must satisfy the following conditions: [Attack Instruction]. \\ \textbf{\# Attack Guidance} \\ For example, the original sentence [Purified Example] is classified as [Correct Label].
-You should generate a new sentence which is classified as [Incorrect Label]. \\ Input: [Input].
+You should generate a new sentence which is classified as [Incorrect Label].
+Input: [Input].
 Now, let's start the attack process and only output the generated sentence. \end{mdframed}

-The prompt structure of the attack agent and the defense agent is basically the same, although there are some differences in details.
-The input description of the attack agent includes the correct label~$y$, and the input format is $(x_{in},y) \in D$.
+The prompt structure of attack agent and defense agent is basically the same, although there are some differences in details.
+The input description of attack agent includes correct label~$y$, and the input format is $(x_{in},y) \in D$.
 The attack instruction is \textit{``1.
 The new sentence should be classified as the opposite of the `correct label'.
 2. Change at most two letters in the sentence.''} Finally, we provide a specific example to help the attack agent better understand the attack task.

-Then, we combine the defense agent and attack agent to form an adversarial system, as illustrated in \cref{figure2}.
+Then, we combine the defense agent and attack agent to build an adversarial system, as illustrated in \cref{figure2}.
 In the adversarial system, the purified examples can be attacked again by the attack agent, and likewise, the adversarial examples can also be purified by the defense agent.
-They continuously counter each other, much like adversarial training \citep{goodfellow2014explaining}.
+They continuously counter each other, much like adversarial training \cite{goodfellow2014explaining}.